Itskampitojha/Amazon-Clone/README.md

 # Amazon-Clone
-This is a clone website of
+This is an amazon clone by using HTML CSS Javascript